uniMatedev/uniMatedev/README.md

 ---

 ## 🎯 Summary
 Bringing **20+ years** of experience in construction engineering and project management, I'm now forging a new path in **web development**.
-My expertise lies in executing agile methodologies, inspired by a relentless passion for technology and AI.
+My expertise lies in executing agile methodologies, inspired by a relentless passion for technology and LLM prompt engineering.
 Currently on the lookout for opportunities to immerse myself deeper into the tech world.

 ---